dalvianiket/LeanNodeTask/README.md

 `git clone https://github.com/dalvianiket/LeanNodeTask.git`

 ## How to run mobile application?
-Please install the application from the android/app/build/outputs/apks/release/app-release.apk
+Please install the application from the app-release.apk

 After installation, the first screen to load will ask you to enter the ip (Only the ip) of the system on which the nodeJS server is running for it to connect to the backend (Please follow nodesJS servers readme for installation).
 This ip is stored in localstorage for subsequent openings.
 If you wish to reset the ip, we have provided a button for it.